bula21/mova21-logomat/README.md

     * Objekt
     * Dienstleistung

+## CI

+There is a Github Actions setup, which builds the Docker Image but does not push it anywhere.
+Deployment happens through `azure-pipeline.yml`.

 ## To Do

 * CSV-Export: Für alle Tabellen, Export der Tabelle selber (ohne Verbindungen), gefiltert nach Suchfeld